 Ensuring accurate measurements

-Attenuation is a measure of the reduction in power level experienced by a signal as it passes through a circuit.
-Being a power ratio, attenuation can be directly measured as such over small dynamic ranges.
+Attenuation is a parameter that quantifies the loss in power experienced by a signal as it passes from one point in a circuit to another.
+Being a power ratio, Attenuation can be directly measured as such over small dynamic ranges.
 For high dynamic ranges, and high resolution, it is necessary to use systems specifically designed for attenuation measurement.

 Attenuation standards are either based on: